Italian Citizenship by Descent (Jure Sanguinis): How to Apply in 2026

 open passport

 The timeline for Italian citizenship by descent can differ, from a few months to several years, depending on whether you apply in Italy or at a consulate.
 Your application should be processed within 24 months if it is complete and error-free.
 In some cases, this time may be extended up to 36 months.
-For pre-1948 maternal line cases, applying through the Italian courts system is required; depending on the court and the complexity of the case, it can take 2 to 4 years.
+For pre-1948 maternal line cases, applying through the Italian court system is required; depending on the court and the complexity of the case, it can take 2 to 4 years.

 Italy Citizenship by Descent Cost and Fees